We will use Inkscape to draw a soup can. This example will cover: combining and dividing paths, using Gradients, making shadows, and distorting text.

 The extension requires that the Pattern (text in this case) be above the path in z-order (that is, on top of the path).
 You can move the pattern to the top by selecting it and then clicking on the Raise to Top ( → (Home)) icon.

 Next, select the text and the path.
 Call up the Pattern Along Path extension ( → → ).
 This will open a dialog.
 In the dialog, select Single in the Copies of the pattern menu and Ribbon in the Deformation type menu.
 All the entry boxes should be 0.0 and none of the boxes should be checked.
 Click the Apply button.
-The text will probably be backward.
-Flip it with the → (H) command.
+The text might be backward.
+In that case, flip it with the → (H) command.
 Finally, delete the small arc.

 Spiff up the can top.